cavebeat/gandi-live-dns/README.md

 This is a simple dynamic DNS updater for the [Gandi](https://www.gandi.net) registrar.
 It uses their [LiveDNS REST API](http://doc.livedns.gandi.net/) to update the zone file for a subdomain of a domain to point at the external IPv4 address of the computer it has been run from.

-It has been developed on Debian 8 Jessie and tested on Debian 9 Stretch GNU/Linux using Python 2.7.
+~~It has been developed on Debian 8 Jessie and tested on Debian 9 Stretch GNU/Linux using Python 2.7.~~

+This has been update to work with Python 3 (Python 3.6 at Ubuntu 18.04).
+This will not work with Python 2 since it  will be deprecated in 2020-01-01.

 With the new v5 Website, Gandi has also launched a new REST API which makes it easier to communicate via bash/curl or python/requests.